Do you have deep facial wrinkles, skin damaged by the sun, or scars?

 - your face is then thoroughly cleansed

-- the phenol solution will be methodically brushed onto your skin and observed for the rate of change
+- the solution is methodically brushed onto your skin and observed for its rate of change

 - multiple layers can be applied to problem areas, such as deep wrinkles or scars